 Industrial Internet of Things use cases

-Despite the link with factories, manufacturing and heavy industries like mining, , aviation, oil and gas, defense, power and electricity and energy overall, the IIoT is often also used to describe several Internet of Things applications outside of the Consumer Internet of Things.
+Despite the link with factories, manufacturing and heavy industries like mining, , aviation, oil and gas, defense, power and electricity and energy overall, as mentioned the IIoT is often also used to describe several Internet of Things applications outside of the Consumer Internet of Things.

 So, de facto it is also used for industries such as agriculture, connected logistics, finance, the government sector (including smart cities), healthcare (hospitals) and cross-industry IoT use cases such as smart buildings in a context of facility management.
+Depending on the view and industries that are understood in an Industrial Internet of Things context, this leads to less or more IIoT use cases.

 Below are a few typical IIoT use cases and business contexts – if we broaden IIoT beyond only manufacturing and the likes